kevintpeng/Learn-Something-Every-Day/UWaterloo/ECE222: Digital Computers.md

 2. Decode
   - in ADD R1, R2, R3, Rsrc1 = R2, Rsrc2 = R3
 3. Execute

+A change made by some stage at a given clock cycle is not noticed until the next cycle.

 instr PC R4 RA RM RZ RY
 1F 37c00 1000 - - - -